jman717/QueueJson/README.md

 * all - asynchronous - process class object per json input array.
 * top_one - asynchronous - process class object per the first entry in a json input array.
+* bottom_one - asynchronous - process class object per the last entry in a json input array.

 Installation
 ---------